StackExchange/dnscontrol/docs/ci-cd-gitlab.md

 - The `dnscontrol preview` is run within the Gitlab CI [predefined stage](https://docs.gitlab.com/ee/ci/yaml/#stages) `test` using the Docker image [stackexchange/dnscontrol](https://hub.docker.com/r/stackexchange/dnscontrol).
   - A conscious decision has been made to always use the latest version so that no maintenance is required.
 Of course you can choose to include a Docker image version.
 You do this by choosing from the [available versions](https://hub.docker.com/r/stackexchange/dnscontrol/tags), and including it in `image:` for example: `name: 'stackexchange/dnscontrol:v3.20.0'`
 - Because the choice was made not to adopt a version, it's nice to know from the Gitlab CI jobs which version DNSControl is running.
+  We check and validate the DNSControl set-up `dnsconfig.js`.
 - Then we ask TransIP which DNS diff there is.
 - **(!)** This only happens in the context of a Gitlab merge request and (_**very important**_) only when there is a change in the DNSControl configuration (`dnsconfig.js`).